martinhunter/books/notes/pro-git2.md

 $ git checkout exp-branch
 $ git rebase master

+$ git rebase --onto master server client
+// This basically says, “Take the **client** branch, figure out the patches since it diverged from the **server** branch, and replay these patches in the client branch as if it was based directly off the **master** branch instead.”
+It’s a bit complex, but the result is pretty cool

 the mechanism of rebasing:

 1. if exp-branch is deleted,then the nodes C3-C5(which relies on exp-branch) will also be deleted